Joegrundman/nodeplanner/README.md

 press the **play** button to go to the game screen

+use

+`npm run dev`
+to use nodemon to auto-restart the server after changes

 --------------------------------------------------

 the index file can draw on the concatenated files using